CCW_start

 Military

 If you served in the US Military you will need to upload a copy of your DD-214 that displays the type of discharge you received.
-A VALID Active Duty Military Identification card, a copy of current military orders showing duty status/location to establish residence.
+A VALID Active Duty Military Identification card, a copy of current military orders showing duty status/location to establish residence, if your permanent residence is not in San Joaquin County.

 Former Law Enforcement Officers